 - Your first date of employment

 To help you determine what to claim on a W-4 and the amount to withhold from your paycheck, the IRS provides you with two worksheets:

 - Multiple Jobs Worksheet — Step 2(b) on page 3

 - Deductions Worksheet — Step 4(b) on page 3

 If you already have a W-4 on file for your existing job, you do not need to change anything yet.
-However, if you started a new job recently, plan to make any personal life status adjustments, or you want to increase or decrease your amount withheld, you will need to fill out the new W-4 form.
+However, if you started a new job recently, plan to make any personal life status adjustments or want to increase or decrease your amount withheld, you will need to fill out a new W-4 form.